 Rheumatoid arthritis is diagnosed by a combination of clinical history, laboratory tests, and imaging studies (such as x-ray, MRI, or ultrasound).
 Common blood tests used to help reach a diagnosis include those which measure nonspecific inflammatory markers, such as erythrocyte sedimentation rate (ESR or sed rate) or C-reactive protein (CRP).
 Most people with RA, will test positive for rheumatoid factor (RF); however, up to a third of people with RA will test negative for RF.
 These individuals have sero-negative RA.
 Studies show that anti-cyclic citrullinated peptide (anti-CCP) antibodies may be detected in healthy individuals years before the clinical onset of RA.
 Additional abnormal blood test results may include high platelet count, low albumin, anemia, and elevated alkaline phosphatase (a liver enzyme).

-#3 RA increases your risk of cardiovascular disease.
+3. RA increases the risk of cardiovascular disease.

 Rheumatoid arthritis, a systemic disease which damages more than joints, can also affect internal organs such the heart, lungs, liver, or vascular system.
 RA has been associated with cardiovascular disease, heart failure, lung disease, eye disorders, fibromyalgia, depression, and more.
 Patients with RA need to attend to their cardiovascular health by controlling high cholesterol, eating a heart-healthy balanced diet, and getting regular exercise.
 Heart disease is the leading cause of death among people diagnosed with RA.